smarthomeNG/smarthome/plugins/alexa/README.md

 alexa_actions = turnOff
 ```

-the device-identifier is automatically deduced from the `alexa_name` - but you can specify it explicitly using `alexa_device`
+the device-identifier is automatically deduced from the `alexa_name` - but you can specify it explicitly using `alexa_device` (please note the [format of the `applianceId`](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference#discovery-messages))
 ```
 [[item_only_on]]
 type = foo
 alexa_name = "Diningroom Lamp"
+alexa_device = diningroom-lamp
 alexa_actions = turnOn

 [[item_only_off]]
 type = foo
-alexa_name = "Diningroom Lamp"
+alexa_device = diningroom-lamp
 alexa_actions = turnOff
 ```

-alexa supports "friendly descriptions", officially you MUST set it using `alexa_description`.
+alexa demands "friendly descriptions", you should set it using `alexa_description`.
 If not set, the `alexa_name` is used as a fallback.
 ```
 [item]
 type = foo